thanhSWE/202104-candidate-screening-project/README.md

 this project with the following requirements.

 ## Feature Requirements
-Follow this tutorial to create a todo application: https://www.educative.io/blog/react-hooks-tutorial-todo-list.
+Follow this tutorial to create a todo application: https://www.educative.io/blog/react-hooks-tutorial-todo-list with two additional requirements:
-Add an ability to create a due date for each task.
+1. Add an ability to create a due date for each task.
 The end user should be able to pick or enter a date for each todo item.
+2. Store the todos using a backend and a database of your choice.

 Show off your design skill to make it easy and intuitive for user to use your app

 ## Technical Requirements
 1. Fork this project to your account in Github, for example (https://github.com/your-username/202104-candidate-screening-project) and use it as your submission
 1. Add [aduyng@gmail.com](aduyng@gmail.com) as a collaborator of the new project
-1. Complete the project on or before May 3rd, 2021 at 11:59 PM CST.
+1. Complete the project on or before the assigned deadline.
 Once completed, send an email to [aduyng@gmail.com](aduyng@gmail.com) with the subject "I completed my project".
 In the body of the email provide your name, the URL to the forked project on github.